-I became a parent in 1999, when my son Dean was born.
-We welcomed his sister, Vivien, into the fold in 2002.
+I became a parent when my son Dean was born.
+We welcomed his sister, Vivien, into the fold a few years later.
 The first few years were easy.
 I could literally shop FOR them WITH them.
 All I had to do was distract them long enough to shove something into the basket or the bottom of the stroller, wink at the cashier to keep our little secret and I was good to go.
 They believed so deeply that I could even get a little sloppy and no one would ever be the wiser.

 Our family dynamic was interrupted a bit in 2005 with Hurricane Katrina.
 (Yes, I know you’re probably tired of hearing about it.
 I’m tired of talking about it, too.)
 My kids were now 6 and 3 1/2, a little older and fully invested in all things Santa.
 Thanks to the storm, they found themselves with more license for new toys than ever before.
 We had to work around a few borrowed homes and living situations for a few years but Santa didn’t miss a beat.
 And my kids were happy.

 Once we settled back into a home of our own, we were really able to develop and dive deeply into annual family traditions.
 I’m pretty proud of some of the things we did as a family … like making a homemade gift for both the mailman and the sanitation department every year or blessing our Christmas tree together after we finished decorating it.
 I knew that each one of these things was special and would be remembered for years to come and maybe even replicated in my children’s families when they were grown.